hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 ### reload

-This command is used trigger a reload of configurations.
+This command is used to trigger a reload of configurations.
-There is no request body, or special response body.
+There is no request body or response body.